-2The German homeownership rate is low by international standards - 45.7% according to the 2011 census.
-The mechanism applies in an analogous way to housing markets with higher shares of owner-occupied housing, as long as some buyers of new housing are former renters.
-Moreover, the mechanism also applies to the propagation of supply shocks inside the owner-occupier market.
+&lt;sup>1According to the German data used in this study, 5.2% of the units offered for rent are newly built.
+The German homeownership rate is low by international standards - 45.7% according to the 2011 census.
+The mechanism applies in an analogous way to housing markets with higher shares of owneroccupied housing as long as some buyers of new housing are former renters.
+Moreover, the mechanism housing units covering Germany as a whole from 2011 to 2018.

 Long periods of rainfall during the summer, as well as unusually deep frost in February, reduce significantly the number of housing completions in November and December of the same year.
-All types of units are affects, but the relationship is much stronger for single-family homes.3 I document that the weather-induced delays have a long-lasting impact on the number of housing completions at the level of the local housing market, consistent with tight capacity constraints among housing developers during the most recent housing boom in Germany between 2010 and 2020, and with evidence for the U.S. (Coulson and Richard, 1996; Fergus, 1999).
+The weather shocks affect all types of units, but the relationship is much stronger for single-family homes.
+I document that the weather-induced delays have a long-lasting impact on the number of housing completions at the level of the local housing market, consistent with tight capacity constraints among housing developers during the most recent housing boom in Germany starting in 2010, and with evidence for the U.S. (Coulson and Richard, 1996; Fergus, 1999).

-The baseline estimates imply that a 1% increase in yearly new housing supply causes the average local rent level to fall by 0.2%.
+According to the baseline estimate, a 1% increase in yearly new housing supply causes the average local rent level to fall by 0.2%.
 This estimate does not vary much across housing unit types or local markets.
-First, there is no statistically significant difference between the impact on rents of high- versus low-quality units, as measured by the unit's position in the local distribution of rent/sqm.
+First, there is no statistically significant difference between the impact on rents of high- versus low-quality units, as measured by the unit's position in the local rent/sqm distribution.
 Effects at the lower end are somewhat weaker, and they increase in magnitude towards the upper end, rainging from -0.14 to -0.29.
 Hence, new housing supply at market rates shifts the entire rent distribution to the left.
 Second, consistent with this result, the effect size varies only modestly with building age and housing unit size.
-The effects are slightly weaker for newly built and for moderately-sized units (with two to three rooms).
-Overall, this pattern cannot be explained by substitution relationships between the new housing units and units in the rental housing market.
-To the contrary, secondary supply triggered by the new supply shock may explain well why the effects spread across the entire local market.
-Consistent with this explanation, the number of second-hand rental housing units offered on the local market increases in response to the supply shock.
+The effects are slightly weaker for newly built and for units with two to three rooms.
+Overall, this pattern cannot be explained by substitution relationships between the new housing and units in the rental housing market.
+To the contrary, secondary supply triggered by the shock to new supply may explain well why the effect spreads speedily across the entire local market.
+Consistent with the secondary supply channel, the number of second-hand rental housing units that appear on the local market increases by 4.8 for every newly constructed housing unit.